radiantearth/stac-spec/item-spec/item-spec.md

 Defines the full footprint of the asset represented by this item, formatted according to RFC 7946.

-The footprint should be the default GeoJSON geometry, though additional geometries can be included.

 If **a geometry** is provided, the value must be a Geometry Object according to [RFC 7946, section 3.1](https://tools.ietf.org/html/rfc7946#section-3.1) with the exception that the type `GeometryCollection` is not allowed in STAC.